By David Gewirtzman

 1993 Opening night of Roundabout Theatre Company's revival of Anna Christie, starring Natasha Richardson and Liam Neeson.
 Their onstage chemistry is so successful, the two later marry.
 The production will receive the 1993 Tony Award for Best Revival.

 1999 Fosse opens its razzle-dazzle tonight at the Broadhurst Theatre.
 The cast of dancers step to the moves of the late Bob Fosse, as choreographed by Ann Reinking and re-created by Chet Walker.
 Richard Maltby, Jr. and Reinking direct, with artistic advice given by Gwen Verdon.
+The production will win three Tony Awards, including Best Musical, and go to run for 1,093 performances.

 1999 Polish avant-garde director Jerzy Grotowski dies of leukemia at age 65.
 Grotowski became a legend by treating theatre as a ritualistic, communal religious experience in a bare-bones style.
 His seminal book, "Towards a Poor Theatre," was published in 1968.